John Walter (Indian Army officer)

-Major-General John McNeill Walter (10 June 1861 – 1951) was a British Indian Army officer.
+Major General John McNeill Walter (10 June 1861 – 1951) was a British Army officer.

 Military career

-Educated at Cheltenham College, Walter was commissioned into the 12th Regiment of Foot on 14 January 1880.
+Educated at Cheltenham College, Walter was commissioned as asecond lieutenant into the 12th Regiment of Foot, later the Suffolk Regiment, on 14 January 1880.
+He was promoted to lieutenant in November 1880 and transferred in 1886 to the Devonshire Regiment as a captain.

 He became Deputy Assistant Adjutant-General in India in May 1896, and saw action with the Tochi Field Force and then at the Relief of Ladysmith in October 1899 during the Second Boer War.
+For his services there he was awarded the Distinguished Service Order (DSO) in the South Africa Honours list, published on 26 June 1902.

+He was promoted on 2 October 1906 to lieutenant colonel and became commanding officer (CO) of a battalion of the Devonshire Regiment.
+He was promoted to brevet colonel on 1 October 1909.

-He became Assistant Adjutant-General in October 1910 and Deputy Adjutant-General at GHQ India in September 1913.
+He became an assistant adjutant general in October 1910 and Deputy Adjutant-General at GHQ India in September 1913.

 Walter served in World War I as Adjutant-General, India from November 1915 and as Major General in charge of Administration at Northern Command, India from 1917 before retiring at the end of the War.
+He was promoted to major general on 16 June 1918.